phluid61/internet-drafts/file-scheme/draft.md

 form is soley the responsibility of the implementation processing the file URI on behalf of the referenced file system.

+Some file systems allow directory objects to be treated as files in some cases.
+This can be reflected in a file URI by omitting the trailing slash "/" from the path.
+Be aware that merging a relative URI reference to such a base URI as per Section 5.2 of {{RFC3986}} could remove the directory name from the resulting target URI.

+Also see {{nonstandard-syntax}} that lists some nonstandard syntax variations that can be encountered in practice.

 # Operations Involving file URIs  {#operations}